- Rev Horror

 Dir.
 Justin Benson, Gregg Bishop, Todd Lincoln, Aaron Moorhead, Marcel Sarmiento, & Nacho Vigalondo (2014)

 The genre of horror comes from a long tradition of the anthology series.
 From stories that were passed down through the generations around campfires to the early advent of television with series like The Twilight Zone, The Outer Limits, and Alfred Hitchcock Presents, horror itself descends directly from oral storytelling.
 With quick bursts of storyline, entire franchises have made the "short story anthology" of horror into their bread and butter.
 Hell, most of us grew up on Tales From The Crypt, or, if we're older, the EC/Weird comic book lines.
-I, personally, am a huge Stephen King fan, and while his longer books are absolutely amazing, some of my favorite of his books are the ones with multiple stories contained in a larger work.
+I, personally, am a huge Stephen King fan, and while his longer books are absolutely amazing, some of my favorites of his books are the ones with multiple stories contained in a larger work.
 Of course, there are exceptions: Mary Shelley's Frankenstein, Bram Stoker's Dracula, and various other novel-length works throughout history have helped to support the genre among those with longer attention spans, and there are more feature-length films than you can shake a stick at.
 The short horror story, however, has been around since the dawn of time, when cavemen used to tell their cavechildren that they shouldn't leave the fireside, lest they be trampled by terrifying beasts of prey.

 Naturally, as with any other subgenre , the anthology film has had its ups and downs.
 For every Tales From The Darkside, there is... well, there's a VHS:Viral.
 Which leads us into a very convenient segue into the review portion of tonight's entertainment.

 I'm actually a fan of the first two VHS movies.
 Naturally, they have their highs and lows as the subgenre does, but I think they were original, inventive, and above all highly entertaining.
-There were some legitimate masterpieces in the first two of the series, and their over-arcing storylines tied everything together nicely into a well-wrapped package of anthological goodness.
+There were some legitimate masterpieces in the first two entries in the series, and their over-arcing storylines tied everything together nicely into a well-wrapped package of anthological goodness.
 VHS:Viral takes the creativity of the first two, shits all over it, and then tries to present itself as a feces-laden continuation of the originals.

 The poster is scarier than the movie by far.